-Rake -- Raking is even better exercise than sweeping, particularly after mowing your lawn.
+- Rake -- Raking is even better exercise than sweeping, particularly after mowing your lawn.
 You'll burn up to 300 calories in an hour and leave your lawn looking spectacular.

-Dig -- Digging is amazing exercise!
+- Dig -- Digging is amazing exercise!
 It works your back, arms, shoulders, core, and leg muscles, and it will have you breathing hard in no time.
 Whether you're digging a new row for planting crops or turning over soil, it's a great way to get in shape.

 - Hoe -- Hoeing is much harder and more tiring than it looks, especially if there is a lot of very rocky ground.
 Spend a few minutes turning over the topsoil to work up a sweat.

-Squat while you weed -- Most of us like to sit on a chair on kneel on the ground while we weed, but you can use your weeding time as a chance for a leg workout and to work on mobility.
+- Squat while you weed -- Most of us like to sit on a chair on kneel on the ground while we weed, but you can use your weeding time as a chance for a leg workout and to work on mobility.
 Squat as you weed, and hold the position until your legs burn.
 Resist the urge to sit or kneel, and you'll work your leg muscles beautifully.

-Build something -- Building uses our brains and our brawn.
+- Build something -- Building uses our brains and our brawn.
 Whether it’s a wall, chicken coop, or maybe even a new firepit, building is a great and productive way to exercise.

-Push the lawnmower -- No more riding mower for you!
+- Push the lawnmower -- No more riding mower for you!
 Get out that old push mower, and be ready for a great workout!

-Clean up -- Load up that wheelbarrow and start carting.
+- Clean up -- Load up that wheelbarrow and start carting.
 Hauling a wheelbarrow works your core, your forearms, your arms, your shoulders, and your back, giving you an excellent upper body workout as you leave your garden nice and clean.